Elderly Home Visiting & Daycare Service

 If you would like to be involved as a Volunteer with EHV…..

-Home Visiting Volunteers are adults who are interested in supporting an older person, able to spend 2 or 3 hours with someone once a week and able to commit to a befriending relationship which may be difficult and will certainly require several months to develop.
+Home Visiting Volunteers are adults who are interested in supporting someone, are able to spend 2 or 3 hours with them once a week and able to commit to a befriending relationship which may be difficult and will certainly require several months to develop.
 Matches can last months or years so this should be seen as a long term investment in yourself.
 Contact us and we can talk to you about the time you have to offer.

 EHV will provide Foundation training as part of the recruitment and selection process.
 That way you will know what will be expected of you as a Home Visitor and what you can expect from EHV in terms of support.
-The training is designed to prepare you for the role of Home Visitor and to allow EHV to get to know you so that we can make the most appropriate matches of Home Visitors and older people.
-We also provide ongoing training on topics relating to befriending and older people.
+The training is designed to prepare you for the role of Home Visitor and to allow EHV to get to know you so that we can make the most appropriate matches of Home Visitors and people referred to the service.
+We also provide ongoing training on topics relating to for example, befriending, health and community support.

 Home Visiting is a service delivered through the partnership of a Volunteer and support staff.
 The best results are achieved when Home Visitors and Support staff communicate openly and frequently and when a match is reviewed and planned in a structured way.